technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 04/Use Case 04.md

     ![A screenshot of a computer Description automatically generated](./media/image45.png)

-5. At this point if you directly publish and run your Dataflow Gen2, it might doesn't use the fast copy engine to load your data.
-To still use the fast copy engine, you can **delete** these last two transformations for **Filtered rows** showing red, indicating that they aren't supported by fast copy but for this lab, we are not preferring that.
+5. At this point, if you directly publish and run your Dataflow Gen2, it might not use the fast copy engine to load your data.
+To still use the fast copy engine, You can delete these last two transformations for Filtered rows showing red by clicking on the (X) cross symbol beside the step name, indicating that they aren't supported by fast copy, but for this lab, we are not preferring that.

+   ![A screenshot of a computer Description automatically
+    generated](./media/image129.png)

-6. Right-click on the query name to enable fast copy.
+7. Right-click on the query name to enable fast copy.

     ![A screenshot of a computer Description automatically generated](./media/image46.png)

-7. Navigate to your workspace from the left pane.
+8. Now, publish the dataflow.

-    ![A screenshot of a computer Description automatically generated](./media/image47.png)
+    ![A screenshot of a computer Description automatically generated](./media/image130.png)

-8. You’ll be redirected to the **workspace** page.
+9. You’ll be redirected to the **workspace** page.
 Select **More** options for the **Dataflow 1** by clicking on the three dots beside dataflow name.

     ![A screenshot of a computer Description automatically generated](./media/image48.png)

-9. Select **Refresh History** option from the more options menu.
+10. Select **Refresh History** option from the more options menu.

     ![A screenshot of a computer Description automatically generated](./media/image49.png)

-10. Click on the **start time** to see the details.
+11. Click on the **start time** to see the details.

     ![](./media/image50.png)

-11. Now, select the **Bronze** table to see if this query used Fast Copy or not.
+12. Now, select the **Bronze** table to see if this query used Fast Copy or not.

     ![A screenshot of a computer Description automatically generated](./media/image51.png)

-12. You can see in the **Engine**- **CopyActivity** is used.
+13. You can see in the **Engine**- **CopyActivity** is used.
 This represents that **Fast** **Copy** is used.

     ![A screenshot of a computer Description automatically